bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ## android-sample-app

 We advise you to include all testing related steps in your primary workflow and have the code signing and build steps in your deploy workflow.
-The only exception here is our `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step which deploys all the test results and other artifacts to the `APPS & ARTIFACTS` tab of your Build's page on bitrise.io.
+The only exception here is our `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step which deploys all the test results and other artifacts to the `APPS & ARTIFACTS` tab of your Build's page on bitrise.io so you need this Step in your primary workflow!

 {% include message_box.html type="info" title="More about Android" content="